Log in

 https://washingtonseaplanepilots.org/resources/WSPA%20Newsletter%20-%20January%202023.pdf

-• 28 May 2022 11:17 AM | Anonymous member (Administrator)
+• 28 May 2022 11:17 AM | Amy Fenwick (Administrator)

 We wish to thank everyone who participated in our Spring Rust Remover last week, and particularly those who worked hard to prepare for it.
 And thank you to Shane Carlson from Northwest Seaplanes for hosting and providing his experience and advice.
+Below are links to the video recording, the slides and the Ross Lake procedures document:

-• 04 Jan 2022 1:23 PM | Anonymous member (Administrator)
+• 04 Jan 2022 1:23 PM | Amy Fenwick (Administrator)

 Now available for 2022: Aquatic Invasive Species Training